jamesericdavidson/gokarna/exampleSite/content/posts/theme-documentation-advanced.md

 ## Minification

 `hugo`'s HTML output can be [minified](https://gohugo.io/hugo-pipes/minification/#usage), resulting in smaller files.

-This makes your site more performant (especially when paired with compression), and may confer a better [Google Lighthouse](https://pagespeed.web.dev/) score.
+This makes your site more performant (especially when paired with [compression](https://www.giftofspeed.com/gzip-test/)), and may confer a higher [Google Lighthouse](https://pagespeed.web.dev/) score.

 ```toml
 [minify]